bakeromso/controllerx/docs/docs/start/installation.md

 ### HACS

 The easiest way to add this to your Home Assistant installation is using HACS with `Enable AppDaemon apps discovery & tracking` checked.
-If you don't have it enabled, go to `Configuration > Integrations > HACS (Options)`.
-You will find ControllerX in the `Automation` section on HACS.
-This will automatically add ControllerX in `/homeassistant/appdaemon/apps/`, and updates will be tracked by HACS and update within the same folder.
+If you don't have it enabled, go to Home Assistant `Settings > Devices & services > Integrations > HACS > Configure`.
+You will find ControllerX in HACS by searching for `🎮 ControllerX`.
+Installing through HACS will automatically add ControllerX in `/homeassistant/appdaemon/apps/`, and updates will be tracked by HACS and update within the same folder.

 ### Manual